 You are only allocated a fraction of these resources.
-Due to this, you’ll have limited CPU resources, hard drive storage and bandwidth allocated to your account.
+Due to this, you’ll have limited CPU resources, hard drive storage, and bandwidth allocated to your account.
 If you spread this across multiple sites on your account, you are further diluting your resources.
-If your plan allows for 5GB of hard drive space, and you host five websites, you have to divide that storage up.
-Each site now only has 1GB.
-This might be enough for you, but for others, it may not.

-You can give certain sites more resources by taking them away from other sites to compensate.
+Of course, you can give certain sites more resources by taking them away from other sites to compensate.
 However, once you max out there is no more room to grow.
-Thankfully you don’t have to manage this allocation of resources as its taken care of by the web host.

 2. All sites hosted on one account